glad-dev/dn/README.md

 Otherwise, the notes are stored in the folder specified by `$DN_HOME`.
 `$DN_HOME` must be a valid and absolute file path.

+`dn o`
-`dn o` does the same, but the first argument is the filename.
+does the same, but the first argument is the filename.
 This can be used for future notes i.e. `dn o 2030-10-01 "I died"`.

+`dn t`
-`dn t` displays today's notes.
+displays today's notes.

+`dn v`
-`dn v` displays all files, or when an argument like `2022-12` is passed, `~/dn/2022-12*`.
+displays all files, or when an argument like `2022-12` is passed, `~/dn/2022-12*`.

+`dn s`
-`dn s` case-insensitive search for the first argument in all notes
+case-insensitive search for the first argument in all notes

+`dn S`
-`dn S` does the same, but case-sensitive
+does the same, but case-sensitive

+`dn et`
-`dn et` edit today's notes in vim.
+edit today's notes in vim.

+`dn e`
-`dn e` edit a note in vim for a given date. i.e. `dn e 2022-12-12`.
-If no date is passed i.e. `dn e` then a file selection prompt appears in vim.
+opens the note in $EDITOR for a given date, i.e. `dn e 2022-12-12`.
+If no date is passed then the editor's file selection prompt is shown.
+If the environment variable $EDITOR is not defined or empty, vim is used.

 # Example